Last updated: June 12, 2022

 - People who break public health rules face either a minimum of three months in jail, a fine ranging from BD 1,000 ($2,645) to BD 10,000 ($26,500), or a combination of both.

-- American Citizen Services: Routine American citizen services have resumed and appointments can be booked online.
+- American Citizen Services: Routine American citizen services can be booked online.
 Adults renewing their regular (blue) passports are encouraged to use the Embassy’s Dropbox which does not require an appointment.
 Requests for American Citizen Services for non-Bahraini residents will be handled on a case-by-case basis.
 To request a CRBA appointment, please email ManamaConsular@state.gov.

-- Visa Operations: The Embassy has resumed processing of all routine visa services for residents of Bahrain only, though applicants should expect significant wait times.
+- Visa Operations: The Embassy has resumed processing of all routine visa services, though applicants, particularly non-residents, should expect significant wait times.
 If you have urgent travel, please request an expedited appointment online.
 Immigrant visa services remain open for all visa categories.
-Applicants should expect significant wait times as services remain limited due to Covid-19.
 The Embassy continues to process all nonimmigrant visa cases eligible for an interview waiver.
 Applicants can book a nonimmigrant visa appointment online for a future date.

 - Ministry of Health Bahrain: Instagram account (@mohbahrain)